 On 11/01/2017 J VLADIMIR CALDERON filed a Property - Other Real Property lawsuit against 5633 MAYWOOD, LLC.
 This case was filed in Los Angeles County Superior Courts, Norwalk Courthouse located in Los Angeles, California.
-The Judges overseeing this case are LORI ANN FOURNIER, MASTER CALENDAR, MARGARET MILLER BERNAL and PATRICK T. MEYERS.
+The Judges overseeing this case are LORI ANN FOURNIER, MARGARET MILLER BERNAL and PATRICK T. MEYERS.
 The case status is Pending - Other Pending.

 Pending - Other Pending